Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Introduction

-{The map-space $\textit{E}/\textit{B}$ separation is appealing not only as a mathematical decomposition, but also as a practical way to organize foreground information by parity.
-Many coherent Galactic structures (e.g. large loops and filamentary features) tend to appear predominantly in the $E$ family, whereas their residual $B$-family contribution is a direct contaminant of primordial tensor perturbations.
-This motivates performing spectral analyses directly in \textit{E}/\textit{B}-separated spin-preserving fields $(\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)})$, rather than in $(Q,U)$ separately (which are basis dependent) or in the total polarization $\mathcal{P}_{ab}$ (which mixes the two parity families).}
+Map-space \textit{E}/\textit{B} separation, in both its spin-preserving and scalar forms, is appealing not only as a mathematical decomposition, but also as a practical way to organize foreground information by parity.
+Coherent Galactic structures, such as large loops and filamentary features, often appear predominantly in the \textit{E} family, whereas their residual \textit{B}-family contribution is the part directly relevant for primordial tensor searches.
+This motivates spectral analyses in fields such as $\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)}$, rather than only in $(Q,U)$ separately, which are basis dependent, or in the total polarization tensor $\mathcal{P}_{ab}$, which combines the two parity families.

+A second motivation is spectral.
+If different emitting structures overlap on the sky while having both different spectral properties and different \textit{E}/\textit{B} parity content, then the total field $\mathcal{P}_{ab}$ mixes their SEDs.
+We will discuss that, in such regions, the separated fields $\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)}$ can be spectrally simpler than $\mathcal{P}_{ab}$ itself.
+This situation is not unusual for synchrotron emission: distinct magnetic-field geometries or cosmic-ray electron populations can coexist in projection while contributing differently to the two parity families.
+One of the goals of this paper is therefore to determine when the spectral modelling should be performed in $\mathcal{P}_{ab}$ and when it is more economical to work directly in $(\mathcal{P}_{ab}^{(E)}, \mathcal{P}_{ab}^{(B)})$.

-{The central complication is that \emph{map-space $\textit{E}/\textit{B}$ separation is intrinsically non-fully-local}.
-The map-space operators that define the map-space $E$/$B$ transforms act as finite-width convolutions on the sphere, so the value of an $\textit{E}/\textit{B}$-separated field at a given direction receives contributions from neighbouring structures.
-The corresponding real-space kernels, and their typical shapes, are shown in Appendix \ref{app:convolution_kernel}.
-This loss of locality implies that \emph{$\textit{E}/\textit{B}$ filtering can induce additional apparent spectral complexity} in the projected fields, even when the underlying sky is spectrally simple in the total polarization $\mathcal{P}$.}
+The central complication is that map-space \textit{E}/\textit{B} separation is non-fully local.
+The operators that define the spin-2 and spin-0 \textit{E}/\textit{B} transforms act as finite-width convolutions on the sphere, so the value of an \textit{E}/\textit{B}-separated field at a given direction receives contributions from neighbouring structures.
+The corresponding real-space kernels, and their typical shapes, are shown in Appendix~\ref{app:convolution_kernel}.
+This lack of full locality implies that \textit{E}/\textit{B} filtering can induce apparent spectral deformations in projected fields, even when the underlying sky is spectrally simple in the total polarization field.

+{This lack of full locality implies that \textit{E}/\textit{B} filtering can induce apparent \emph{spectral deformations} in the projected fields, \textit{i.e.}\ departures from the spectral behaviour of the underlying polarization field (we adopt this terminology throughout the paper to avoid confusion with the distinct notion of CMB spectral distortions).
+Such deformations may manifest as effective curvature, higher-order spectral moments, or frequency-dependent angle evolution, even when the original sky follows a comparatively simple spectral law (for example, a rigid-angle power law in $\mathcal{P}_{ab}$).}